 The difference between signs and symptoms in First Aid.

-Many people in First Aid talk about the “signs & symptoms” of a patient.
+Many people in First Aid training talk about the “signs & symptoms” of a patient.

-For example, you can often clearly see when someone is experiencing pain by the look they have on their face.
-They may be grimacing or screwing up their face in a funny way or even looking shocked or pale.
+For example, you can usually clearly see when someone is experiencing pain by the look they have on their face.
+Often they will be screwing up their face, grimacing or even looking shocked or pale.
 This is a sign of injury or trauma.

 But you may not know what their symptoms are unless you ask them.
 Many symptoms are internal and they do not necessarily include pain.